Liberal Studies (LBSU)

 Prerequisites: ENGU 380 and LBSU 306.

 This course provides students with the opportunity to reflect upon their experiences in the applied studies degree program and analyze the relationship between course content, experiences and future goals.
-They will demonstrate mastery of integrated learning by connecting experiences inside and outside the formal classroom.
+They will demonstrate mastery of integrated learning by connecting experiences inside and outside the formal classroom in a formal portfolio of their work.
 3 credits.

 LBSU 492 Experiential Learning